 The NC Housing Coalition is a statewide organization supporting affordable housing throughout the state.
 Here is a link to 2023 county profiles.
 Samuel Gunter is their executive director and can be reached at 919-827-4496 or firstname.lastname@example.org.

 The National Low Income Housing Coalition offers facts about housing and other costs for North Carolina on this page.

 Homeward Bound is a nonprofit organization ending homelessness in Asheville and Buncombe County with housing and supportive services.
 The agency is guided by the value that housing is a basic human right.
-Since 2006 they have moved over 2,240 homeless persons into permanent housing.
+Since 2006 they have moved over 2,300 unhoused individuals into permanent housing.
 Their current priority is to end chronic homelessness, using a “by name” list to create and implement a housing plan for each person.
-Homeward Bound has purchased a motel which will be renovated and converted over the course of this year into Asheville’s largest permanent supportive housing facility, ending homelessness for 85 of the area’s most vulnerable chronically homeless individuals.
+Homeward Bound has purchased a motel which will be renovated and converted over the course of this year into Asheville’s largest permanent supportive housing facility.
+This project will end homelessness for 85 of the area’s most vulnerable chronically homeless individuals.
 To learn more about ending homelessness and how you can get involved, check out their 60 minute See the Hope Tour.

 Get involved: Contact Maddy Alewine at email@example.com or call (828) 407-4489.